francis720/francis720/README.md

 - 👋 Hi, I’m @francis720
 - 👀 I’m interested in sports, travel, food, and women
-- 🌱 I’m currently learning how to programm
+- 🌱 I’m currently learning how to programme
 - 💞️ I’m looking to collaborate with you
 - 📫 How to reach me: email